cdapio/cdap/docs/developer-guide/source/rest.rst

 .. rst2pdf: PageBreak

-Reactor Client HTTP API
+CDAP Client HTTP API
 =======================

-Use the Reactor Client HTTP API to deploy or delete Applications and manage the life cycle of Flows, Procedures, MapReduce jobs, Workflows, and Custom Services.
+Use the CDAP Client HTTP API to deploy or delete Applications and manage the life cycle of Flows, Procedures, MapReduce jobs, Workflows, and Custom Services.

 Deploy an Application